maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 ```
 Note, cloud build can take several minutes to finish the run, this is expected.

-**Step 3 - Update Swagger Spec**
+**Step 3 - Review the Swagger Spec**

 We use API Gatewway with Open API Swagger specifications to connect the backend cloud run to API Gateway and setup the API Gateway configuration.
+Review the api-gateway--espv2-definition.yml.tmpl file.

 Note that, firebase is used as authetication for API Gateway.